Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 5. **Test Email Data**: The app uses `emails.json` as a mock data source.
 Modify this file to test different email scenarios.

-6. **Troubleshooting**: Clear browser cache if icons or styles do not load correctly.
-Use developer tools to debug JavaScript errors.
+6. **Troubleshooting**: Clear browser cache and reload the page if icons or styles do not load correctly.
+Switch to a stable internet connection if the email search functionality is slow.

 ---